State expects to see shifts in tourism, travel due to COVID-19

 TOPEKA, Kan.
-(KSNT) – Thursday is National Tourism Day.
+(KSNW) – Thursday is National Tourism Day.
 In Kansas, the multi-billion dollar industry is hurting because of the coronavirus outbreak.

 Tourist destinations have shut their doors and have closed to visitors leading up to the busiest times of the year for the industry.